ringcentral/ringcentral-api-docs/docs/calllog_call-recordings.md

 9. Talk to yourself for the next 35 seconds (this is always the worst part of doing this process...hearing yourself on the phone)
 10. Click the `Record` button a second time to stop recording, and then hangup the call to end it.

-### How to Obtain Call Recording Metadata and Content
+## Obtaining Call Recording Metadata and Content

 If you have followed all the steps above, you should now have at least one (more if you have done this before) call with a recording listed in the [Sandbox Online Account Portal - Call Log View](https://service.devtest.ringcentral.com/settings/calls.html#simple).
 If you do not see this record in the Sandbox Online Account Portal, wait a few minutes and check again...occasionally there is some latency.